-With overseas summer holidays on hold, we’re all enjoying a little more time soaking-up the sun in our back gardens.
-To keep cool and protect your skin from the sun’s harsh rays, you can’t beat an outdoor parasol or umbrella.
-And these super-stylish and colourful options are just the ticket!
+With overseas summer holidays on hold, we’re all enjoying a little more time soaking up the sun with an al-fresco lunch or picnic in our back garden, a local open garden or arboretum.
+And, to keep cool and protect your skin from the sun’s harsh rays, you can’t beat an outdoor parasol or umbrella.
+These super-stylish and colourful options are just the ticket!
 Now, where’s our piña colada?

 What’s the difference between a parasol and an umbrella?